oncoestimand/princ_strat_drug_dev/princ_strat_example.md

 ---------  ------------  ---------------  -------------  ----------
 S1         0.12          1.13             [0.88, 1.45]   0.34

 As expected, patients with $S(1) = 1$ have a shorter PFS on the treatment arm.

+## Naive analysis vs complete placebo group

 The next question is: Does $S$ also impact the treatment effect vs placebo?

 ```r